 What if you need both first and last names in upper case?
 To do that, you just need to concatenate the first and the last names with a space inside the UPPER function.

 This formula can be as flexible as you need.
 For example, I can easily reverse these names and add a comma between them, instead of a space.

 In column E, let's convert the names to lower case using the LOWER function.
 Just like the UPPER function, you only need to provide a single argument: the text you'd like in lower case.

 To take this example a bit further, let's assume you need to create an email address for each person in the list, using first and last names, separated by a period.

-First, I'll add the domain name above the list to keep this information in only one place.
+First, I'll add a domain name above the list to keep this information in only one place.
 I'll use the generic name "acme.com" for the domain.
 I'll also go ahead and name this cell "domain" to make the email address formula easier to read.

-Technically, the domain doesn't need to be inside the LOWER function, since it's already lowercase, but there's no harm in putting it there.
+Technically, the domain doesn't need to be inside the LOWER function, since it's already lower case, but there's no harm in putting it there.

-Using PROPER, I can simply concatenate the first and last names with a space, and get a full name that uses standard capitalization.
+Using PROPER, I can simply concatenate the first and last names with a space and get a full name that uses standard capitalization.